-Readers should be aware, however, that legislation has been introduced in the Ohio General Assembly which would create a rebuttable presumption that a person required to work outside the home during the pendency of Ohio's Stay at Home Order, and who contracts COVID-19 during that time, would be eligible for workers' compensation benefits unless the employer could establish that the virus were not contracted at work.
+Readers should be aware, however, that legislation has been introduced in the Ohio General Assembly which would create a rebuttable presumption that a person required to work outside the home while Ohio is declared to be in a state of emergency, and who contracts COVID-19 during that time, would be eligible for workers' compensation benefits unless the employer could establish that the virus were not contracted at work.
 We will monitor this legislation and will report if it is passed into law.